Ali-Mikael/Application-hacking/h4-Disaddembly.md

 ```

-I also had some help from [The Ghidra Book, Chris Eagle 2020](<https://www.oreilly.com/library/view/the-ghidra-book/9781098125684/xhtml/ch02.xhtml#ch02lev29>) Chapter 19: The Ghidra Decompiler

-Now that we have the code, it seems that it does the same thing as previously, but shifting with a 2 instead of 1 this time.
+Now that we have the code, we quickly realise it does the same thing as previously, but shifting with a 2 instead of 1 this time.

 Let's put that to test:
 - `yuvmnpoi` shifted back by 2 ascii is == `wstklnmg`